 There are many ways to try to coax a baby down, and while there is no scientific evidence, some moms insist they work.
 You may try to create unpleasant sensations at the top of your abdomen, such as cold from an ice pack or bright light from a flashlight, to discourage baby from staying up high.
 Conversely, you could play pleasant music toward the bottom of your abdomen to encourage baby to move downward toward the sound.

-For more information about baby positions, what they mean, and what you can do to change them, check out our course Childbirth 101: From Labor through Postpartum and consult your healthcare provider.
+For more information about baby positions, what they mean, and what you can do to change them, check out our course, Childbirth: What to Expect, Pain Management, and More and consult your healthcare provider.

 About our Expert